-The striker will not renew his contract with Marcelo Bielsa's team and will be available on a free transfer in June, but claims his decision was not affected by the press or fansAthletic Bilbao forward Fernando Llorente has revealed that he will be leaving the Spanish club at the end of the current campaign after failing to agree a new deal with last season's Europa League finalists.
+The striker will not renew his contract with Marcelo Bielsa's team and will be available on a free transfer in June, but claims his decision was not affected by the press or fans.

-The Spain international has been linked with a move away from San Mames throughout 2012 after falling out with coach Marcelo Bielsa, with Juventus amongst the clubs who have been rumoured to be interested in the forward.
+The Spain international has been linked with a move away from San Mames throughout 2012 after falling out with coach Marcelo Bielsa, with Juventus among the clubs that have been rumored to be interested in the forward.

 The 27-year-old is out of contract in June, and when he was questioned at a press conference as to whether he would be departing Los Leones in the summer, he said: "Yes.
 It's not about the money and I have not felt blackmailed by the club.

 "Looking back at what has happened since I made my first appearance at San Mames has made this a sad decision."